top of page

 Who we are today...

 The impact of CAMP HOPE is felt by everyone involved.
-The church youth and adults say the experience enhances their personal relationship with God by providing hands-on mission work.
-Many youth return year and year.
+The church youth and adults say the experience enhances their personal relationship with God by providing hands-on mission work - Many youth return year after year.
+The individuals and families served receive home rehabilitation, home winterization, and safer homes, as well as an experience of Christian fellowship and also gain new hope for the future.

 bottom of page